InfoMRinatSDemo/gh-migrate/README.md

 With the inventories gathered, we can begin planning the dry-run, and ultimately the production migration.

-The `gh migrate plan` command to create the "migration workbook", which serves as the data repository and planning tool for the rest of the migration.
+Use the `gh migrate plan` command to create the "migration workbook" which will be your sole data repository and planning tool to complete the migration.

 ```bash
 gh migrate plan source-before-04-16-2024.csv